Crowdsourcing goes to Hollywood as Amazon makes movies

-SAN FRANCISCO (Reuters) - Amazon.com Inc is producing its own movies and TV programming using the consumer tracking and data crunching skills it developed while becoming the world’s largest Internet retailer.
+SAN FRANCISCO, Oct 10 (Reuters) - Amazon.com Inc is producing its own movies and TV programming using the consumer tracking and data crunching skills it developed while becoming the world’s largest Internet retailer.

 Essentially, Amazon is crowdsourcing the creation of original content -- movies such as “Zombies versus Gladiators” and the children’s TV series “Magic Monkey Billionaire.”